Ideas and tips for daily life

 Eating a healthy snack before going to a party or other social events can help curb your appetite and limit indulging in more high-calorie foods.

 Choose fresh fruit or yogurt instead of ice cream, turkey instead of ham for a sandwich, and precut veggies or pretzels instead of potato chips.

 Water helps maintain a normal body temperature.
 For some people, a rise in body temperature may temporarily exacerbate symptoms or lead to fatigue.

-saturated fats, sugar, and other sweeteners, including refined “white” grains.
+including refined “white” grains.
 They may offer empty calories that fill you up but don’t offer the nutritional value your body needs.